Dungeon Keeper: Development

 Development on the level editor began in May 1995.
 The first-person view was developed in September 1995, and the creatures had shadows added, which was believed impossible at the time.
 Around that time, Barnes left the project to complete a degree at the University of East Anglia, and returned in July 1996.
 In November 1995, Barrie Parker began writing levels, and developed content for the script language.
 Bullfrog tried to get a version out for Christmas 1995: it was originally scheduled for release in November 1995, and Molyneux, until September, believed that it would be ready by Christmas.
 He explained that it was mostly complete, but wanted to make sure that it was "absolutely brilliant".
 It was then the development team realised the game should focus on a living world created by the player.
 A December 1995 PC Zone preview reported a feature that would have let the computer take control of the player's dungeon after logging out of an internet multiplayer game.

 In February 1996, Molyneux decided to focus on the project full-time.
 According to Carter, the creatures were made from bitmaps, and there was around 90 megabytes of graphics data on screen as of April 1996.
 In July 1996, Alex Peters joined the project and ported the game to Windows 95.
 Dungeon Keeper was shown at the European Computer Trade Show in September 1996, and was scheduled for release in December.
 It became evident that the deadline would be missed, and the release was pushed back to March 1997.
 The final testing began in April 1997, and Dungeon Keeper was signed off in June.
-Dungeon Keeper was released by Electronic Arts in June 1997 for Windows 95 and MS-DOS.
+Dungeon Keeper was released by Electronic Arts for Windows 95 and MS-DOS in North America on 26 June 1997, and in Europe and Australia on 3 July.
 Sega Saturn and Sony PlayStation versions were in development and due for release in 1997, but cancelled.
 An internet version was in development, and would have supported up to 250 players.